 - Annual financial statements certified by independent external auditors

-One of the documents that the issuers are required to file is the prospectus.
-It is a document that issuers use to market their securities to potential investors.
+One of the documents that issuers are required to file is a prospectus.
+This is a document that issuers use to market their securities to potential investors.
 The prospectus is included as part of the registration statement.
-The documents become public immediately they are filed with the SEC and investors can view them on the SEC’s website through the EDGAR system.
+The documents become public immediately when they are filed with the SEC.
+Investors can view them on the SEC’s website through the EDGAR system.
 The SEC can examine the documents to make sure that they comply with the disclosure requirements.

 Exemption from Registration Requirements